Environment Variables

 Redis Configuration

 Redis is used for caching and background task management.
+You can configure Redis using either a connection URL (recommended) or individual parameters.

-Variable | Description | Default | Required |
+| Variable | Description | Default | Required |

-REDIS_HOST | Redis host | redis | Yes |
+REDIS_HOST | Redis host (used if REDIS_URL not set) | None | No |

-REDIS_PORT | Redis port | 6379 | Yes |
+REDIS_PORT | Redis port (used if REDIS_URL not set) | 6379 | No |

-REDIS_PASSWORD | Redis password (if required) | None | No |
+REDIS_PASSWORD | Redis password (used if REDIS_URL not set) | None | No |

-REDIS_DB | Redis database number | 1 | No |
+REDIS_SSL | Enable SSL/TLS for Redis connection | False | No |

 API Configuration